What Is a B2B Buyer? Inside the Modern Purchase Journey (2026)

 Introduction

-📊 Research shows 82% of B2B buyers now expect the same speed, ease, and personalization from business purchases that they experience as consumers (1).
-Even more striking, Millennials and Gen Zers now make up over 70% of B2B buyers (1) – a younger, digital-native cohort that is reshaping how companies buy.
+Research shows 82% of B2B buyers now expect the same speed, ease, and personalization from business purchases that they get as consumers (1).
+Meanwhile, Millennials and Gen Z now make up over 70% of B2B buyers (1) — a generation that grew up with Google and Amazon and expects B2B interactions to match.

-Whether you’re a CMO adjusting your go-to-market strategy or a VP of Sales leading an SDR team, understanding the modern B2B buyer isn’t just nice-to-have – it’s mission-critical.
+Whether you’re a CMO recalibrating your go-to-market or a VP of Sales rebuilding pipeline, understanding how the modern B2B buyer actually makes decisions isn’t optional — it’s the foundation everything else is built on.

 What Is a B2B Buyer?
 (Definition & How It’s Changed)